The Complete Packing List for Bali (+ FREE Travel Checklist)

 A windproof travel umbrella has a double function: it not only keeps you dry during Bali’s afternoon showers (particularly inland and up north), but it will also keep you in protected from the suns rays.
 The RainMate Compact Umbrella is a very lightweight option that is easy to open as well as carry around.

-No doubt you’ll be planning to take some amazing photos at the most instagrammable spots around Bali, like I did.
-This bendable tripod phone holder is the easiest way to capture stunning and insta-worthy snaps.
+No doubt you’ll be planning to take some fantastic photos on your Bali trip, and this bendable tripod phone holder is the easiest way to capture stunning and insta-worthy snaps.
 It’s small and compact, lightweight enough to carry around all day, and fits into your daypack neatly with minimal space.

 For the avid photographer and those looking to take superb quality pics, a decent compact digital camera is an absolute must.
 My favorite over the years is the Ricoh GRIII ultracompact camera, which features 24MP, 28mm F2.8 Lens and a touch-screen LCD display.
 It has remarkable image-stabilization which makes it perfect for whipping out and snapping pics while on the go.
 You can even attach external lenses for zooming in, as well as an external flash gun.